InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 - A **Subscene** is a node which may be added to a scene, but maintains its own hierarchy of entities and components.
 When a subscene is presented, the scene sets a special flag to pause the entities in the scene itself and any previous subscenes.
 This allows subscenes to be used for modal content which must be overlaid on top of the scene's content, while pausing the main action without pausing the engine, so that only the topmost subscene will be updated.

-    > e.g.: In an adventure game a subscene may be used to present a "cutscene" which shows an story event while pausing the gameplay.
+    > e.g. In an adventure game a subscene may be used to present a "cutscene" which shows an story event while pausing the gameplay.

 [TODO: OctopusScene API overview]